Zippy Courses: The Complete Platform Review

-But with the Zippy Courses standalone platform, you can create a professional-looking online course right out of the gate, so you don’t have to gain additional tech experience.
-Without additional skills or tools, you can build a business around online courses that looks and works great for years to come.
+- With the Zippy Courses standalone platform, you can create a professional-looking online course right out of the gate, so you don’t have to gain additional tech experience.
+Without advanced tech skills or tools, you can build a business around online courses that looks and works great for years to come.

 - Creating modules and lessons is simple, and Zippy does a great job of making navigation through the course easy for students.
-However, when you’re creating your course, if you begin by naming all of the units and lessons to create an outline, as you add content to the lessons, you can’t see which lessons have content in them and which still need to be populated.
+However, if you begin by naming all of the units and lessons, as you build the course, you can’t see which lessons have content in them and which still need to be populated.
 Neither is it possible to see which lessons contain quizzes and worksheets from this view.

 - As you finish adding content to one lesson, you don’t have a straightforward navigation path to move to the next.
 You have to go back to the page shown above, then click on the lesson where you want to add content.